 - If you’re not starting with a fresh iPhone, you’ll have to perform a factory reset.
 Go to Settings > General > Transfer or Reset iPhone, then tap Erase All Content and Settings.

 - New or otherwise, when setting up your iPhone, choose Restore from iCloud Backup at the Apps & Data screen.
 You’ll have to sign into iCloud with your Apple ID.

 - Once you’re dropped back at the homescreen, your iPhone should be useable, but apps and files will have to finish downloading in the background.
 You may have to force some file downloads if you want them locally.
 With iCloud Photos, for instance, you may have to open a photo or video first.

-Avoid switching from Wi-Fi to cellular data during this process, if you can.
-Sync may continue, and even if you don’t have any data caps, non-stop 4G or 5G downloads can burn through your battery (figuratively speaking).
+Avoid switching from Wi-Fi to cellular data during the re-download process, if you can.
+Sync should continue, but even if you don’t have any data caps, non-stop 4G or 5G downloads can burn through your battery life.

 How to recover data from your iPhone without backup

-If you have iCloud sync active, some apps save data there that can be restored separately.
-WhatsApp, for example, has an iCloud option for chats and media.
+If you have iCloud sync active, some apps save data in a way that can be restored separately.
+WhatsApp, for example, has an iCloud option for chat history.
 You do have to enable manual or automatic backups for the service before disaster strikes, and histories are tied to individual phone numbers.